star-hengxing/libuipc/docs/tutorial/geometry.md

 Such a design minimizes the geometry memory usage.

 !!!Warning
     Be careful when you create a view of the geometry.
-Always consider using `std::as_const(...)` to make sure that you call the const version of the function.
-A mistake of calling the non-const version will potentially trigger a clone of the geometry.
-Although the behavior is safe, it may cause a performance issue.
+Always use a const view if you don't want to modify the data to gain higher performance.

 !!!Danger
     Never store a view of any attribute, because the view may become invalid after the attribute is modified.
 Always create a new view when you need it.